Best Business Loans for Small Businesses

 Metro Bank believes in making it simple for their customers to handle business all in one place.

-While you do need to be one of their business customers to qualify, their small business loans are a really nice choice.
+While you do need to be one of their business customers to qualify, their small business loans are a good choice.

-You can set up the terms to meet your business needs and keep all of your business in one location.
-They have physical branches all over the UK so you can get help in person when you need it.
+You set up the terms to meet your business needs and keep all of your business finances in one location.
+They have physical branches all over the UK so you can get help in person when you need it too.

 Their interest rates can vary based on the markets, but you can anticipate being somewhere near 9%.

-Metro Bank does require any small business loan applicants to have a small business bank account with them.
-While this is a slight nuisance, it can be convenient to have everything in one spot.
-It’s also a form of security and protection to have it all under one roof.
-The small business loan is really for small businesses with less than £2 million in annual turnover.
+Metro Bank requires any small business loan applicants to have a small business bank account with them.
+The small business loans it offers are for small businesses with less than £2 million in annual turnover.

-The repayment will generally be on a monthly basis and your total payments are derived from the assigned APR and the term that you choose.
+The repayment plan will generally be on a monthly basis and your total payments will depend on the interest rate you're paying and the term of the loan.
 These loans can be set up anywhere from 1-5 years.
-What works for you might depend on the amount as well as the repayment terms that your business can handle.

 In some cases, Metro Bank also charges early repayment penalties so this may be a detail to consider as you set up the term of the loan.